 Good landscaping does have a theme.
 Whether going for a mountain scene or cottage feel, ColoradoScape design should be more than a spattering of plants in a sea of rocks.
-The 7 Principles of Xeriscape will assist you if you decide to go low-water.
-If you have a homeowner's association (HOA), be sure to your design approved with them.
+The Seven Principles of Xeriscape will assist you if you decide to go low water.
+If you have a homeowner's association (HOA), be sure to have your design approved by them.
 While Senate Bill 13-183 requires HOAs to allow xeriscaping, there are some restrictions that are still enforceable.

-Also, keep in mind Castle Rock lies between 5,946 and 6,860 feet in elevation with more than 300 days of sunshine and less than 15-inches of annual precipitation.
-Our United States Department of Agriculture (USDA) hardiness zone is 4b.
+Also, keep in mind Castle Rock lies between 5,946 and 6,860 feet in elevation with more than 300 days of sunshine and less than 15 inches of annual precipitation.
+Our United States Department of Agriculture (USDA) hardiness zone is 5b.

-The environment of individual plants can help in its success
+The environment of individual plants can help in their success

 Be aware of the mature height and width of the plant.
-Do not be impatient as it will take 2-3 years for a plant to truly become established.
+Do not be impatient; a plant will take 2 to 3 years to truly become established.

 Most plants will do better if organic matter is added to the soil.
 We recommend adding 4 inches of organic compost and tilling down 6 inches.
 Having good, organic soil is one of the best techniques to ensure a healthy garden.